gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 Write at 0x00c0000b4010 by goroutine 7:
 ```

 Catches races only when triggered.
-Adds ~10x overhead, so it's a CI tool, not production.
+Adds ~10x overhead, so it is a CI tool, not production.

 ### Deterministic virtual time

 [Kotlin's `kotlinx-coroutines-test`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-test/) controls
-_time_ rather than thread scheduling -- similar philosophy, different domain:
+_time_ rather than thread scheduling - similar philosophy, different domain:

 ```kotlin
 @Test